dataplane/serverhosting/README.md

 virtual servers or dedicated (bare metal) systems that can run the latest stable version of Debian.
 Our resource requirements are modest.
-For example, as of this writing, a sensor VM with 512MB of RAM, a 10GB disk, and the equivalent of a shared 10 Mb/s link is more than enough.
+For example, as of this writing, a sensor VM with 512MB of RAM, a 10GB disk, one IPv4 address, IPv6 address, and the equivalent of a shared 10 Mb/s link is more than enough.
 The ability to remotely reboot and re-install a minimal, relatively current Debian amd64 (x86_64) system without support intervention is highly desirable.
 Geographic diversity and a diverse set of IP address assignments across our sensor nodes is of particular interest and sometimes drives our interest in certain providers.
 With very few exceptions, PayPal billing is the payment method of choice.
 We are happy to provide complete contact information and even voice verification, but with very rare exception we do not do business with providers that request copies or scans of a private government-issued identification or billing statement.

 Brief notes or comments about a server hosting provider based on Dataplane.org's experience with them may be included.
 Only factual or